April 2020 - this page is in the process of getting updated. Some sections and tools are yet to be added and other ones are still missing details.

 Quora is the best general-purpose site.
-Quora and StackExchange allow people to vote on the answers to help ensure that the best ones are listed first.
-StackExchange is actually a network of many question and answer sites, each for a different subject area, with the most popular being technical subjects.
+StackExchange is a network of many question and answer sites, each for a different subject area, with the most popular being technical subjects.
 Reddit, listed above under social media also includes questions and answers.

 Brainly is used for homework help.

 Yahoo Answers and Answers.com are popular but contain lots of poor answers.

 These are question and answer sites in languages other than English.

 These web hosts are widely used publishing platforms that anyone can use.
 While many of their pages can be found in Google, many others cannot.
 These search tools are not as good as Google at putting the most relevant results first, but they do have content you may not be able to find anywhere else.